chunnsshing/React-Assignment/README.md

 # Introduction
 Skill testing assignment for Deloitte Internship using React.
-Showing basic usage of Ant Design Component in Redux in React.
+Showing basic usage of Ant Design Component and Redux in React.

 # Getting started
      npm install